pcingola/SnpEff/src/docs/se_build_db_gff_gtf.md

     It is a common mistake in some GTF / GFF files to add or remove some characters.
     If the IDs don't match, the GTF/GFF file is invalid for SnpEff.

+### GTF Attribute: GeneId

+The attribute name can be (not case sensitive, in search order):

+- `gene_id`
+- `id` (if feature type is `GENE`)

+`GeneId` value must be a unique ID for each gene in the genome.
+If the value is repeated, SnpEff will add a dot ('.') followed by an integer number to make is unique.

 ### GTF Attribute: TranscriptId